 The AC meets at least once every quarter and when necessary.
-The AC also meets with the external auditors and the respective internal assessment personnel, without the presence of the Company's management.
+The AC also meets at least once with internal and external auditors, without the presence of the Company's management.

 The AC is guided by the Terms of Reference, which include, amongst other responsibilities: reviewing quarterly and full year financial statements, audit plans of internal and external auditors, effectiveness of the internal audit function, adequacy of the internal controls and risk management policies and systems established by management, effectiveness and independence of external auditors, interested person transactions, potential conflict of interest; investigating suspected fraud or irregularity; and making recommendations to the Board on the appointment, re-appointment and removal of the external auditors.
 The AC reviews the significant financial reporting issues and judgments so as to ensure the integrity of the financial statements of the Company and any formal announcements relating to the Company's financial performance.